Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Recon.md

   ### EyeWitness is designed to take screenshots of websites provide some server header info, and identify default credentials if known

+     eyewitness

+  ### that helps you to enumerate all endpoints on your target!
+    gospider

   ### analyze web technologiess